 The Chem/Phys section is 59 questions long.
 You will have 95 minutes to complete these questions.
 Abundant practice is particularly valuable for this section as you will be required to do computations.
 You will not be permitted to use a calculator, so you need to be comfortable quickly making accurate calculations.
 Be mindful of your units.

-A major thing to consider when studying for this section is the fact that you will not be provided an equation sheet nor a calculator.
+A major thing to consider when studying for this section is that you will not be provided an equation sheet or a calculator.
 You will need to know equations related to physics and general chemistry extemporaneously.
 Helpful equations to remember are those regarding kinetics, gases, and Gibbs free energy.

 Topics listed by the AAMC: